 Worked with over 200 companies in the building materials and construction supply market, including importers, distributors and fabricators

 Represented corporations and board members sued for breach of fiduciary duty

-Represented homeowner association in an issue of first impression involving short term vacation rentals
+Represented California homeowners association in an issue of first impression involving short term vacation rentals

-Represented homeowners association in drafting governing documents regulating the use of cannabis with the development
+Represented homeowners association in drafting governing documents regulating the use of cannabis within the development

 Represented a mobile home park in a complex dispute regarding a breach of lease agreement involving 95 plaintiffs